RetroReversing/retroReversing/categories/consoles/GameBoy.md

 The Game Boy classic **R-Type** was programmed by **Jas Austin** completely from Memory as he didn't have any code or assets from any other version of the game!
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I agree, it&#39;s amazing some of the lengths we have to go to when we didn&#39;t have code or assets.
 For R-Type I did most of it from memory after visits to the Trocadero in London.
 And I didn&#39;t live in London.</p>&mdash; Jas Austin (@IamXERO) <a href="https://twitter.com/IamXERO/status/1251581149643780097?ref_src=twsrc%5Etfw">April 18, 2020</a></blockquote>

+The company **B.I.T.S** obtained the license to develop the Game Boy version of the game but required a programmer to work on the title. **Jas Austin** heard about this through his agency and travelled to London to meet up, he impressed them so much that he was given a development kit and a deadline of a week to come up with a demo!
+He did such a good job he got a permanent job at **B.I.T.S** [^1].

 One cool easter egg he added to the game was an implementation of John Conway’s game of Life!
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I hid a version of John Conway’s game of Life in R-Type on the Game Boy.</p>&mdash; Jas Austin (@IamXERO) <a href="https://twitter.com/IamXERO/status/1379131739415719941?ref_src=twsrc%5Etfw">April 5, 2021</a></blockquote>

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Source graphics for Gameboy R-Type Lv3 ship.
+By Mark Jones... <a href="https://twitter.com/hashtag/ScreenshotSaturday24YearsAgo?src=hash&amp;ref_src=twsrc%5Etfw">#ScreenshotSaturday24YearsAgo</a> <a href="http://t.co/RsKlc0rQOE">pic.twitter.com/RsKlc0rQOE</a></p>&mdash; Jas Austin (@IamXERO) <a href="https://twitter.com/IamXERO/status/591964228053016577?ref_src=twsrc%5Etfw">April 25, 2015</a></blockquote>

 ---